platform-acceleration-lab/docker-loadtest/README.md

 [Siege](https://www.joedog.org/siege-manual/)
 are much simpler and popular tools for unstructured stress testing of simple web apps.
-But they are not suitable tools for demonstrating scaling, availability or stability characteristics of applications for a simple reason:
+They have limited-to-no capability to test workflows, and are not suitable tools for demonstrating scaling, availability or stability characteristics of applications for a simple reason:

 *They do not provide a simple way to regulate the precise throughput or*